 Cut Waste-save money for better NHS service

-Computer systems-It is a huge uneccesary task to make every patients record available throughout the UK: Far better to try within a county-each Trust and GP practice has its own preferred independent system and database-every one would need to be replaced...
+Computer systems-It is a huge uneccesary task to make every patients record available throughout the UK: Far better to try within a county-each practice has its own preferred independent system and database-every one would need to be replaced...

 No consultation with users, GPs, worries about confidentiality...